hungyu99/freed/stability-tests/rpc-stability/README.md

 This tests JSON-RPC stability by sending the node commands and making sure it does not crash

 ## Running
- 1. `go install` karlsend and rpc-stability.
+ 1. `go install` freed and rpc-stability.
  2. `cd run`
  3. `./run.sh`